 The free versions cover federal and state filing for basic tax situations and little else — no deductions, investments or multiple sources of income — with free federal and state filing included.

 H&R Block vs. TurboTax: Free tier

-TurboTax can handle ordinary interest income in its free tiers, and it has a wider swatch of tax pro assistance services available – and those services, including having someone just do everything for you, are free until 3/31.
+TurboTax can handle ordinary interest income in its free tiers, and it has a wider swatch of tax pro assistance services available – and those services are free until 3/31.
 They go up significantly after that.
 If you have unemployment income, though, you’ll need to look at H&R Block’s free service, or at one of the other free services we’ve reviewed, such as Cash App Taxes or FreeTaxUSA.